modmore/docs/en/05_SimpleCart/v2.x/04_Chunks/43_scRecently.md

-The Recently chunk is being used by the [scGetCart Snippet](../Snippets/scGetCart) to display recent items
+The scRecently chunk is used as wrapper for the [scRecentlyViewed Snippet](../Snippets/scRecentlyViewed) to display products the customer recently visited.

 ## Default scRecently chunk